ju2pom/ju2pom.github.io/_posts/2017-07-14-EverythingNet.md

 ```

 # Conclusion

-Don't loose one more second to search for files and go to [Everything](https://www.voidtools.com/) and install the tool.
+Don't loose one more second and go to [Everything](https://www.voidtools.com/) and install !

-Check the [github](https://github.com/ju2pom/EverythingNet) repo for more sample code.
+Check my [github](https://github.com/ju2pom/EverythingNet) repo for more sample code and try it out in your own application.

 # Disclaimer
 I've have no link with **Everything/Voidtools** I'm just a fan and long time user.
-But I am the author of EverythingNet library.